dcreemer/flipdot/README.md

 # Flipdot Simulator and Driver

-This program implements a Python Imaging Library driver and simulator for the [Flip-Dot XY5 Display](https://flipdots.com/en/products-services/flip-dot-boards-xy5/) from [AlphaZeta](https://flipdots.com/en/home/).
+This program implements a [Pillow](https://github.com/python-pillow/Pillow) (Python Imaging Library friendly fork) driver and simulator for the [Flip-Dot XY5 Display](https://flipdots.com/en/products-services/flip-dot-boards-xy5/) from [AlphaZeta](https://flipdots.com/en/home/).

 ## The Flip-Dot Display

 The XY5 Display can be thought of as a bitmaped screen.
 It consists of mechanical flipping "dots," laid out in an XY grid.
 The display is made up of a number of individual panels, where each panel is 7x28 pixels.
 Each panel has a controller, and